okeeffed/developer-notes/manual/Kubernetes/Helm.md

     app.kubernetes.io/instance: {{ .Release.Name }}
 ```

+From here, you can directly install the helm chart using `helm install mychart/`.

 ## 5.3 Setting up Helm Repo with S3

 If you have charts stored on S3: